What is a DUI Plea Bargain

 For example, some DUI cases in some jurisdictions can plead down to reckless driving.
 This carries a less severe penalty than a DUI conviction.
 For people who do not want to take a gamble.
 A DUI plea bargain is an attractive alternative to the risks that losing at trial may impose.

-When Are Plea Bargains Available in DUI Cases
+When Is a DUI Plea Bargain Available in DUI Cases

 Most states do not have rules that dictate the time during which plea bargains are negotiable.
 However, some courts do set limits as to when they will entertain or accept plea bargains in DUI cases.
 Most Judge's in most states have the ability to reject or refuse to accept any plea bargain.
 Some states, Oregon for example, actually have laws that prohibit plea bargaining in DUI cases.
 This is, however, more the exception than the rule.